 - Submit a letter of appreciation to the donor(s).

 - Organize an event with the Global Education Office about your study abroad country and program.

 - Fellowships are for first-years, sophomores, and juniors only and all participants must be undergraduates for the duration of their program.

 - It is possible that these awards will be taxable to the recipient(s) if s/he is a U.S. citizen, but the college is not required to report this payment and you should check with your tax accountant to see if taxes apply to your situation.

 - Students applying to the Shoyu Club Japanese language study fellowship (which has a separate application) are not permitted to submit an application for any of these funds.

 - Recipients are chosen by the faculty Committee on Global Education.

-Applications must be completed online and are due Monday, February 17, 2020.
+Applications must be completed online and are due Friday, March 6, 2020 (extended from February 28, 2020 because the donors have allowed for funds originally for China be redirected to Chinese language and area studies elsewhere).
 The waiver and budget template to be uploaded to your application are below.